7 Link-building Challenges and How to Overcome Them

 One of the first challenges that you’ll likely face when you start link building is coming up with an outreach pitch.
 While beginners might feel like finding relevant websites to outreach is itself a challenge, if you have been in the SEO game for a year or more, you will know that winning a reply over an outreach email can be ten times tougher.

 Finding relevant sites that publish content on your niche merely requires a bit of searching on Google.
 Simply type your niche and add the word Blog in inverted commas (“).
 You’ll get a list of blogs pertaining to your niche.
-From there on, all you need is a set of standards to shortlist the website you see on the SERPs.
+From there on, all you need is a set of standards to shortlist the websites you see on the SERPs.
 Following are the most basic factors you should be looking for in a website you plan to outreach.

 - The website should be using white hat tactics and adhering to Google’s SEO Policies.